The Definitive Guide to Hubspot Lead Scoring

 - What marketing actions did company X take to become a paying customer?

-For example, if you identified that leads who requested a demo are two times more likely to close than leads who don't, you could award five points to all prospects with those attributes.
+If you identified that leads who requested a demo are two times more likely to close than leads who don't, you could award five points to all prospects with those attributes.
 Alternatively, if 75% of your buyers are at the director level, you can assign positive points to all prospects who meet this criteria.
-This same principle can also be applied to negative attributes.
-You could use a negative score for competitors and job seekers based on specific email domains.
+This same principle can also be applied to both negative attributes and positive attributes.
+For example, you could use a negative score for competitors and job seekers based on specific email domains.

-If you know that users who visit your pricing page are 20 times more likely to convert than those who don't, you can apply a heavier grading scale to that specific metric since it closely correlates to your bottom line.
+If you know that users who download gated content are 20 times more likely to convert than those who don't, you can apply a heavier grading scale to that specific metric since it closely correlates to your bottom line.

 Account scoring models work very similarly, with the only difference being that you're aggregating these same metrics and attributes about your individual leads and tying them together at the account level (e.g., account ABC created a workspace one day ago.)